 - Damages for emotional distress

 If you are denied protected leave, you should first notify your employer that you have the legal right to take leave and give them the opportunity to reconsider.
 We recommend you make these notifications in writing.
 If they persist in denying you your legally-guaranteed leave, talk to an employment attorney to discuss your options for obtaining relief.

-If you are a San Francisco employee or employer in need of advice or representation concerning family and medical leave, retaliation, whistleblower protections, workplace discrimination, or other California labor law issues, contact the Bay Area employment law attorneys Richard Koss and Rand L. Stephens at 650-722-7046 on the San Francisco Peninsula, or 925-757-1700 in the East Bay.
+If you are a San Francisco employee or employer in need of advice or representation concerning family and medical leave, retaliation, whistleblower protections, workplace discrimination, or other California labor law issues, contact the Richard Koss Bay Area employment law attorneys at 650-722-7046 on the San Francisco Peninsula, or 925-757-1700 in the East Bay.